erwinkarim/inventory-demo/README.md

 ## How to access

-A demo of this site is available [here](https://inventory-demo-polished-butterfly-8856.fly.dev)
+A demo of this site is available [here](https://inventory-demo-polished-butterfly-8856.fly.dev).
+If the site hasn't been visited for a while, it will take a while to start the first request.

 There's two users by default with the following user id / password:
 * admin@example.com / password